Language: EN

 }

-In summary, there are few languages in which the scope of the variable is not the block (as far as I can think, BASIC and JavaScript).
-But since JavaScript is so widely used and important, it seemed important to emphasize it.
+In summary, there are few languages where the variable scope is not block-based (as far as I can think, BASIC and JavaScript).
+But since JavaScript is so widely used and important, it seemed important to highlight it.

 Global variables and local variables

-In many programming languages, it is possible to define global variables, which can be accessed from any part of the program.
+In many programming languages, it is possible to define global variables, which can be accessed from anywhere in the program.

-For example, let’s assume an Arduino program (which is based on C++)
+For example, let’s suppose an Arduino program (which is based on C++)

 int globalVariable = 10; // Declaration of a global variable